DFE-Digital/bat-design-history/app/posts/school-placements/2023-09-13-experiment-6-managing-school-and-mentor-send-capabilities.md

 #### Special educational needs and disabilities (SEND) provision

-The SEND provision question is based on [Get information about schools (GIAS)](https://get-information-schools.service.gov.uk/) data.
+We based the SEND provision question on [Get information about schools (GIAS)](https://get-information-schools.service.gov.uk/) data.

 We allow users to update the information in case GIAS data is incorrect.